Chia-Network/chips/CHIPs/chip-joshpainter-auctions.md

 6/17/2022:
   * Added this Updates section
-  * Shorted intro to take into account community feedback.
+  * Shortened intro to take into account community feedback.
 Thank you @Engarneering and @_nezzee!
   * Added Credit section
   * Added credit paragraph for @Omakasea_ - thank you!

+6/23/2022:
+  * Added Quick Summary section to make it even easier to digest concept.
+  * Edited formatting
+  * Added more details to CLAIM_ASSET after discussion with @DanPerry_Chia about how to end auctions - thanks Dan!

 ## Terminology
 This section describes common auction terminology for which the reader might not be familiar.
 Even more detailed information, including terminology, history and descriptions of different auction types can be found at https://en.wikipedia.org/wiki/Auction.
 The terms below are a subset of those found at the preceding link.